Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/welcome-to-astro.md

 If you want to kick start your fun with Astro, I have created an Astro Accelerator project, which is what I've used to jump start this website.

-:::div{.inset}
+:::figure{.inset}
-:img{src="/img/2022/10/astro-accelerator.png" alt="A screenshot of the Astro Accelerator" loading="lazy"}
+:img{src="/img/2022/10/astro-accelerator.png" alt="A screenshot of Astro Accelerator" loading="lazy"}
+:figcaption[Astro Accelerator]
 :::

 You can [see the Astro Accelerator in action](https://astro.stevefenton.co.uk/) or grab the [Astro Accelerator on GitHub](https://github.com/Steve-Fenton/astro-accelerator).